TwinklyStar/picoCSV2root/README.md

 This is a `C++ & shell script` program that automatically convert CSV file from picoscope output to CERN root file.
 Supported system: Linux & MacOS
-The output file format is the same as the output from DRS4bin2ROOT package: https://github.com/TwinklyStar/DRS4bin2root so that data from two digitizers can share the same analysis program (as provided in demo)
 Author: Meng Lyu (Shanghai Jiao Tong University)\
 Date: 2024/01/28

+## Description
+This program supports automatic channel number detection.
+The output file format is the same as the output from [DRS4bin2ROOT package](https://github.com/TwinklyStar/DRS4bin2root) so that data from two digitizers can share the same analysis program (as provided in demo).
+At present, the program only supports processing from 1 picoScope.
+(DRS4 ver. supports up to 2 DRS4 mode in daisy-chain mode)

 ## Installation
 Make sure you can use ROOT and `rename` command before installation